Finance baby!

-ETFs, shares, pension provision - for many people, these are topics they've heard of before, but don't really know what they're talking about.
+ETFs, shares, pension provision - for many people, these are topics that they have heard of, but don't really understand.
 The two founders of the Stuttgart-based start-up finance baby! now want to change this.
-With their educational platform for finance, which is specifically geared towards women, they want to give women more insight into the world of finance and encourage them to take their finances into their own hands.
-They tell us in an interview how it came about, what the fintech market in Baden-Württemberg is still missing and what the two would change if they were mayors of the Swabian metropolis.
+With their financial education platform, which is specifically aimed at women, they want to give women more insight into the world of finance and encourage them to take their finances into their own hands.
+In this interview, they tell us how this came about, what the fintech market in Baden-Württemberg is still lacking and what they would change as mayors of the Swabian metropolis.

-How did you come up with the idea for your startup?
+How did you come up with the idea for your start-up?

-With their financial courses, Tessa and Denise want to encourage women of all ages to take their financial future into their own hands. ©finance baby!, 2021
+With their financial courses, Tessa and Denise want to encourage women of all ages to take their financial future into their own hands.
+Finance baby!, 2021

-Where did you meet as a team?
+Where did you get to know each other as a team?

 How do you perceive Baden-Württemberg as a FinTech location?